CAHPS Mental Health Care Surveys

 Get the ECHO Survey

-Note: The documentation available for this survey version does not reflect recent changes (e.g., changes in administrative codes) or refinements in the sampling guidance provided for newer CAHPS surveys.
+Also, the documentation available for the ECHO Survey does not reflect recent changes (e.g., changes in administrative codes) or refinements in the sampling guidance provided for newer CAHPS surveys.
 If you have questions about the ECHO Survey, please contact the CAHPS Help Line at CAHPS1@westat.com.

 Users of this survey may also want to consult the following guidance: